NSL4A Press Releases and Statements

 National Security Leaders for America Calls on Congress to Investigate Firing of National Intelligence Council Officials

-National Security Leaders for America (NSL4A) is deeply alarmed by reports that Director of National Intelligence Tulsi Gabbard has fired the top two officials at the National Intelligence Council following their resistance to politicized intelligence regarding Venezuela.
-NSL4A is calling on Congress to reassert its oversight authority to prevent the politicization of intelligence.
+NSL4A is alarmed by reports that Director of National Intelligence Tulsi Gabbard fired the top two officials at the National Intelligence Council for resisting politicized intelligence on Venezuela, and calls on Congress to reassert its oversight authority.

 Statement on Use of Signal for Classified Communications